 - 1. Turn the main gas supply off and disconnect the battery. - 2.
 Remove the carburetor fuel hose from the outlet port of the demand regulator (see Figure 6.1). - 3.
 Disconnect the power wires from the fuel solenoid located on top of the regulator assembly by removing the screw on the front of the connector and pulling the connector forward, away from the solenoid body. - 4.
 Loosen the spring clamp on the small fuel enrichment line and remove the hose from the hose barb. - 5.
 Remove the black pipe assembly from the outlet port of the demand regulator.
 The solenoid assembly may need to be removed before performing this operation (Figure 6.1). - 6.
-Remove the NG fuel jet (loosen counter clockwise) from the outlet port. - 7.
 Remove the LP fuel jet (loosen counter clockwise) from the jet keeper port on the side of the regulator housing.
 Install this jet into the outlet port in the regulator casting.

 The jet sizes are stamped on the individual jets.
-The larger jet size is used for running on NG.
+No jet is required when configured for use with natural gas.

-- 8. Install the previously removed NG jet into the jet keeper port on the side of the regulator housing. - 9.
-Install the previously removed black pipe onto the outlet port of the demand regulator.
-Use pipe sealant on the pipe threads. - 10.
-Reverse steps 1-4 in this procedure to reactivate the demand regulator. - 11.
+7. Install the previously removed black pipe onto the outlet port of the demand regulator.
+Use pipe sealant on the pipe threads.

+- 8. Reverse steps 1-4 in this procedure to reactivate the demand regulator. - 9.
 Follow the instructions in the Control Panel section.